 The Phoenix Cups adds a new perspective to understanding each other and learning to work and live in harmony together.
 Sandi started studying Psychological Science in 1998, and has many years’ experience collaborating with staff and teams to support positive relationships and partnerships.
 She is highly regarded nationwide as a speaker, coach, mentor and Professional Development facilitator.

-Christopher is a working father, and the co-author of the Phoenix Cups book - The Phoenix Cups: A Cup Filling Story.
+Christopher is the co-author of the Phoenix Cups book - The Phoenix Cups: A Cup Filling Story.
 He tours Australia and beyond delivering the Phoenix Cups model through a highly entertaining Workplace Well-being workshop and keynote presentation.
+Christopher is currently undertaking his PhD in Philosophy.

 He has appeared on Australia’s most popular national morning television show Sunrise, has featured as the Commonwealth Bank’s Australian of the Day, been interviewed on national radio station Triple M, and has been the subject of numerous national and international newspaper articles.